 Undergraduate applicants submit their applications to Gallatin through the NYU Office of Undergraduate Admissions.

-BA Candidate - Ethics, Public Policy, and International Development
+BA '15 - Ethics, Public Policy, and International Development

 Julie-Ann chose Gallatin because the school afforded her the opportunity to build a core foundation at NYU’s College of Arts and Science and the Robert F. Wagner Graduate School of Public Service, fusing her varied interests under Gallatin’s interdisciplinary umbrella. . . .